Privacy & Cookies Policy

 - Internal administration and analysis: to process your job application; to administer the MarketforceLive database; data analysis, research, statistical and survey analysis; to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you;

 - Legal compliance: to comply with any relevant legal obligations;

-- Transfer to third parties: where you have consented or requested that a sponsor contact you or where you have registered to view a sponsored webinar, or to download a sponsored report, or to attend a roundtable or executive briefing, we may provide Personal Data to the sponsor for them to contact you once, which Personal Data may include your name, job title, company, country, phone number and email address;
+- Transfer to third parties: where you have consented or requested that a sponsor contact you or where you have registered to view a sponsored webinar, or to download a sponsored report, or to attend a roundtable or executive briefing, we may provide Personal Data to the sponsor for them to contact you, which Personal Data may include your name, job title, company, country, phone number and email address;